-The full question that we seek to answer in this article is – how do founders pay their bills after quitting their full time jobs but still seeking investment in their startups?
+The question that we seek to answer in this article is – how do Startup Founders pay their bills after quitting their full time jobs but still seeking investment in their startups?

 Dave, Startup Founder – Self-funding is key to your success.